Valentin271/DeezerKodi/README.md

 If you previously installed kubatek94's DeezerKodi addon, you should uninstall it first.

 ### Compatibility
 This addon should be compatible with every version of kodi from Jarvis 16 to latest and across devices.
-However it has been tested only with Krypton 17.6 on Ubuntu 18.04 and Debian, and with Leia 18.x on Ubuntu 18.04.
+However it has been tested only with Krypton 17.6 on Debian, and with Leia 18.x on Ubuntu 18.04.
 Feel free to let me know if one version/OS or another is working or not.
 Also note that this addon is designed for kodi v18 Leia and later.